-Friday I had the very interesting experience of visiting a mosque.
+This past Friday, I had the great experience of visiting a mosque.
 I didn't know really what to expect when I jumped on the bandwagon.
-The wheels in my head were turning more in the direction of this will be a cool thing to put on my cultural adventure list, which it totally was, but it was a very eye-opening day.
+The wheels in my head were turning more in the direction of "this will be a cool thing to check off my cultural immersion list", which it totally was, but it was a very special and eye-opening day.

 After the service the Imam was very nice and gave us a tour.
 He answered all of our questions and encouraged us to ask more.
 It was interesting to hear his story and hear how he got where he is today.